bigchaindb/bigchaindb/docs/server/source/data-models/block-model.rst

 **block.transactions**

-A list of the :ref:`transactions <The Transaction Model>` included in the block.
+A list of the :ref:`transactions <the-transaction-model>` included in the block.
 (Each transaction is a JSON object.)